HackSoftware/Django-Styleguide/README.md

 Next step is to generalize the format of the errors we get from our APIs.
 This will ease the process of displaying errors to the end user, via JavaScript.

-If we have a standard serializer and there is error with one of the fields, the message we get by default looks like this:
+If we have a standard serializer and there is an error with one of the fields, the message we get by default looks like this:

 ```python
 {